oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

 - temperatures and pressure of heating sytem feed and return flow
 - temperatures and pressure of geothermal heat collector feed and return flow
 - condenser heat output

+The model using NH3 as refrigerant and the model using R410A as refrigerant differ in the fluid definition, the naming of the stored files and the specification of the starting values only.
+The definition of the starting values is necessary to obtain a numerical solution for the first calculation without an inital path.
+In this tutorial, the given code examples are shown exemplary for the model with NH3 as refrigerant only.

 The units used and the ambient state are defined as follows:

 .. code-block:: python